kocasariumut/deneme123/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Tracking issue
+name: 'Feature'
-about: Use this template for tracking new features.
+about: 'Use this template to open issues for new features'
-title: "[DATE]: [FEATURE NAME]"
+title: '[FEATURE NAME]'
-labels: tracking issue, needs triage
+labels: 'enhancement'
-assignees: octocat
+assignees: ''
 ---